-The concept for the First Responders Campus is to bring together the Barrie Police Service, Barrie Fire and Emergency Service and Simcoe County Paramedic Service under a partnership arrangement where each party would benefit.
-Through sharing training and staff amenities each partner will have access to additional and improved facilities than would be feasible or affordable in separate standalone buildings.
+The concept for this campus was to bring together the Barrie Police Service, Barrie Fire and Emergency Service, and Simcoe County Paramedic Service under one roof using Integrated Project Delivery (IPD).
+During this project, key stakeholders actively participated throughout the validation phase and continued to provide crucial input during the design, development, and construction stages.
+This collaboration ensured that the campus was built to the needs and requirements of its users.
+Through sharing training and staff amenities, each partner will have access to additional and improved facilities that would not have been feasible or affordable if built as separate buildings.

-The Emergency Responders Campus’ prime objective is a fully integrated and multifaceted campus that is anticipated to comprise the following three major components:
+The prime objective was to build a fully integrated and multifaceted campus incorporating the following three major components:

-- Barrie Fire and Emergency Service Training Facility – multidisciplinary fire and emergency service training facility.
+- Barrie Fire and Emergency Service Dispatch Facility

-All facilities are planned to meet 25-year space projections.
-The campus layout and ultimate building design will allow for future growth and expansion beyond that timeframe.
+This facility was planned to meet a 25 year space projection; the layout and design will allow for future growth and expansion beyond that timeline.